As a parent, what is my role, and what can I do to best support my child’s education?

 For Your Information

-Many schools didn’t have much time to plan for at-home learning before they shut down.
-Now they are figuring out how to provide services and supports.
-This might include using technology to:
+Most schools didn’t have much time to plan for at-home learning before they shut down.
+However, school personnel spent the summer figuring out ways that they could safely provide services and supports.
+Some of the options being implemented now include using technology to:

 - Provide online or virtual instruction